 You can make it hotter to taste simply by using spicy salsa or by adding chipotle peppers or jalapeno.

 Yes!
 Brown the flank or skirt steak first.
 Then shred before serving.
 Cook on HIGH For

 Slow Cooker Steak Burritos

-- 1 pound top sirloin cut up into 1 inch squares, trimmed of fat
+- 1 lb. top sirloin 1 inch cubes, trimmed of fat (can use stew meat)

 - Put the lid on, and set to HIGH for 3 hours.
 Do not open the lid during cooking time.

 - Serve on tortillas with cheese and sour cream.
 Enjoy!